Andrej123456789/Andrej123456789/README.md

 *You can also check "repo-count" statistics on my [personal website](https://andrej123456789.github.io/)*

-I’m currently working on >> ringOS, B.A.G.E.R.
+I’m currently working on >> ringOS, Termi, B.A.G.E.R.

 I’m currently learning >> electronics